Lower CO2 emissions and savings on transport and processing costs for sludge

 From early 2023 through 2025, Noorderzijlvest Water Authority will dredge Noorderzijlvest Water Authority significant number watercourses Delfzijl, Appingedam, and the surrounding area.
 This is necessary to ensure water flow and maintain water quality.
 Farmers process as much dredge spoil as possible dredge spoil watercourses their land.
 However, dredge spoil urban areas and dredge spoil sewer overflows often cannot be processed on-site.
 This is normally transported to processing sites near the city of Groningen and Grolloo, in Drenthe.

-Cooperation between the Water Authority and Groningen Seaports
+Collaboration Between the Water Board and Groningen Seaports

 As part of the “Grip op Grond in Grunn” platform, which brings together land supply and demand, Noorderzijlvest Water Authority has established Noorderzijlvest Water Authority with Groningen Seaports.
-This organisation a significant need for land in the coming years to prepare for the development of commercial lots yet to be released in the industrial area in Delfzijl.
+This organisation a significant need for land in the coming years to prepare industrial lots for development in the Delfzijl industrial area.
 The urban dredge spoil overflow dredging material from Noorderzijlvest that cannot be processed locally is of industrial quality.
 This makes it suitable for use in this industrial park and thus for reuse.